Electron: Discovery of free electrons outside matter

 While studying naturally fluorescing minerals in 1896, the French physicist Henri Becquerel discovered that they emitted radiation without any exposure to an external energy source.
-These radioactive materials became the subject of much interest by scientists, including the New Zealand physicist Ernest Rutherford who discovered they emitted particles.
+These radioactive materials became the subject of much interest for scientists, including the New Zealand physicist Ernest Rutherford who discovered they emitted particles.
 He designated these particles alpha and beta, on the basis of their ability to penetrate matter.
 In 1900, Becquerel showed that the beta rays emitted by radium could be deflected by an electric field, and that their mass-to-charge ratio was the same as for cathode rays.
 This evidence strengthened the view that electrons existed as components of atoms.

 In 1897, the British physicist J. J. Thomson, with his colleagues John S. Townsend and H. A. Wilson, performed experiments indicating that cathode rays really were unique particles, rather than waves, atoms or molecules as was believed earlier.
 By 1899 he showed that their charge-to-mass ratio, e/m, was independent of cathode material.
 He further showed that the negatively charged particles produced by radioactive materials, by heated materials and by illuminated materials were universal.
 Thomson measured m/e for cathode ray "corpuscles", and made good estimates of the charge e, leading to value for the mass m, finding a value 1400 times less massive than the least massive ion known: hydrogen.
 In the same year Emil Wiechert and Walter Kaufmann also calculated the e/m ratio but did not take the step of interpreting their results as showing a new particle, while J. J. Thomson would subsequently in 1899 give estimates for the electron charge and mass as well: e ≈ 6.8×10^-10 esu and m ≈ 3×10^-26 g.